endgameinitiative/regenlearnings.xyz/pages/calls.md

 ### Purpose

-to bring together the smartest minds in web3 to create momentum towards web3 public goods through learning.
+bring together the smartest minds in web3 to create momentum towards web3 public goods funding through learning.

+if done well,
+1. we will export learnings to the rest of web3.
+2. you will find collaborators in this group.

 ### Intersectional Group